zephyrproject-rtos/zephyr/samples/subsys/console/getline/README.rst

 Requirements
 ************

-UART console is required to run this simple.
+UART console is required to run this sample.

 Building and Running